Bikepacking: Here’s how to pick your perfect bike

 Cons:

 - There is less space for your stuff than with a touring bike.
+So it’s a less luxury lifestyle than with a touring bike.

 - It’s likely that you’ll have to invest more in your gear to reduce the weight and space.